- Books, Literature, and Writing»

 Luckily he did not need any of their services today, but there was someone he wanted to see.
 He dashed his eyes here and there like that of a lost chameleon before they rested on a specific door.
 From where he was, he could see the words very well, Branch Manager.
 Mark walked rapidly across the slippery floor, pushed the door as the notice on it indicated and found himself inside a relatively small office.

 The piggy man looked up suddenly pushing an empty cup of coffee to the side.
 He had a bandage on his left eye and his upper lip was swollen to the size of a mountain.
-Mark realized he could have done more damage on that Friday night were it not the interference of the revelers.
+Mark realized he could have done more damage on that Friday night was it not the interference of the revelers.

 The branch manager sat back on his chair surprised.
 “You, what do you want?”
 He asked Mark with hatred and murder written all over his face.